Vitosha Nature Park

 Vitosha represents a complex and very interesting object from a geological, petrographic, plant, animal and tourist point of view.
 Its great territory and natural diversity of springs, rivers, waterfalls, bogs, seas and forests has always attracted tourists.

-Text and photos: Vitosha Nature Park and Veliko Karachiviev at Unsplash.com
+Photos and text: Vitosha Nature Park and Terolog